 * Release a ‘UW network’ Windows firewall GPO for re-use by delegated OU customers.
 This reference GPO will be maintained by us, and you’d be able to make a copy (and refresh your copy), without doing any of the work of building it or keeping current on what the existing definition of the UW network space is.

-* Make a major change to our Azure AD App stance, re-enabling self-service AAD App approval for user-consent apps
+* Make a major change to our Entra ID App stance, re-enabling self-service Entra ID App approval for user-consent apps

 * Begin long-term effort to build a redesigned identity data agent, incorporating a less brittle design, real-time data updates, and the preferred name data source